You will receive a stipend to provide support during this energy fellowship. Stipend rates are determined by the MLEF program.

-ORAU strongly encourages you to sign up for Electronic Funds Transfer (EFT), i.e., direct deposit, for stipend payments.
-Stipend payments may only be electronically deposited to one acount and not to separate accounts.
+ORAU strongly encourages you to sign up for Electronic Funds Transfer (EFT), i.e., direct deposit, for stipend distributions.
+Stipends may only be electronically deposited to one account and not to separate accounts.

 EFT requires you to have a U.S. bank account; ORAU cannot transfer funds to foreign institutions.

-Because the educational benefits of the appointment are the primary focus of the program, you may not provide services for compensation to a third party that conflict with your appointment.
-Awards, prizes, scholarships, Veterans Administration benefits, and other payments may be accepted provided they do not represent dual payment for the same activity.
+The primary focus of the program is the educational benefit of the appointment; therefore, you may not provide services for compensation to a third party that conflict with your appointment.
+Awards, prizes, scholarships, Veterans Administration benefits, and other payments may be accepted, provided they do not represent dual payment for the same activity.

 For information on tax liabilities and how to file federal tax forms, please contact a licensed tax professional in your jurisdiction.
 We recommend that you provide your tax preparer with a copy of the most recent Terms of Appointment.

-All stipend payments paid by ORAU directly to you are considered taxable by the U.S. federal government, meaning it is your responsibility to report these payments to the Internal Revenue Service (IRS).
+All stipends distributed by ORAU directly to you are considered taxable by the U.S. federal government, meaning it is your responsibility to report these payments to the Internal Revenue Service (IRS).

-Because you are not an employee, your stipend payments are not considered wages and should not be reported as such.
-Stipend payments are payments made in order to help defray living expenses while you are engaged in the program at MLEF.
+Because you are not an employee, your stipend is not considered wages and should not be reported as such.
+Stipends are provided in order to help defray living expenses while you are engaged in the program at MLEF.
 For IRS purposes, these payments are considered non-qualified scholarships and fellowships (not tuition and fees).
 For information on how to report this amount on your federal tax return, refer to IRS Publication 970, Tax Benefits for Education, which can be downloaded from www.irs.gov/formspubs or requested at 1-800-829-3676.